Bead garland. Farmhouse beads. Wood bead garland. Not sure what you call them at your house, but I’m digging them at mine.

 My first go around with making these, I decided to try staining the beads, and painting the beads.
 Spoiler alert: staining worked best.
 Here’s a video of my method, or if you prefer to read, continue below.

-Here’s the method that worked for me.
-I used some take out containers or an old baking dish and wooden cooking skewers to set up my bead coloring station.
+Here’s one of the methods that worked for me.
+(The better one comes a little further down, but this is a good option to mix in) I used some take out containers or an old baking dish and wooden cooking skewers to set up my bead coloring station.

 Push the skewers through the bead holes like you are stringing them with thread and lay them across the containers.
 Now you can spray your stain or paint onto the beads without them touching each other.